AdastraSaM/polizeiberichte_scraper/README.md

 The scraper extracts data from the press articles of the Frankfurt police department https://www.presseportal.de/blaulicht/nr/4970/

-The raw data is cleaned up and stored in a csv file.
+The raw data is scraped, cleaned up and stored in a csv file.

 ## Analysis
-TODO
+The notebook Basic_Analysis.ipynb can be used for basic inspection of the data and its metadata.
+The more advanced text analytics are currently contained in the notebook PolizeiScrape2.3.ipynb.
+They will be rewritten as a standalone python module.

 ## Upcoming features
 The following extensions could be implemented